 If you have white streaks on clothes at the end of a wash cycle they are most likely to be undissolved detergent.
 Sometimes you can get them out by sponging.
-If you can't, and your washing machine has a rinse only programme, use that, or put them on a full wash cycle without any detergent in.
+If you can't, and your washing machine has a rinse only programme try that.
+Or put them back on a short wash cycle without any detergent in.

 There are several possible causes –

-The photo on the left shows a pair of dark socks with white streaks on after being washed.
+This photo (2) shows a pair of dark socks with white streaks on after being washed.
 The streaks can be difficult to remove and the laundry may need another wash.
 The other picture above shows the actual soap dispenser drawer from the washing machine used to wash the socks and some of this detergent was running onto the laundry, possibly during spin.

 Also, this particular washing machine has a hot and cold fill, so if detergent is put in either side on most washes it will still be washed into the drum but the user has been placing detergent in the pre-wash section instead of the main wash side.

 This compartment is flushed with cold water (for pre wash and rinses) so it's resulted in bits of the undissolved detergent getting flushed into the drum during the rinses.
 Always put the detergent in the correct side of the soap dispenser drawer according to the instruction book.